 Freelancer is a spaced based game for Windows that lets you take control of a spaceship and travel the galaxy engaging in combat and trading.
 Primarily a sandbox themed space title Freelancer is a game that lets players control where they explore, progress and the activities they engage with which includes trading planet commodities, mining resources, protecting other ships and hunting pirates.

-The events of Freelancer are set 800 years after the events in Starlancer (made by the same developer three years earlier) but is not a direct sequel.
-The game world features a post civil war society where the losing side fled their original star system and headed for the Sirius sector.
-In total there were five colony ships sent with four ships arriving at their destination and creating their own factions.
-The final ship did not reach its intended destination and became the rogue/pirate faction as a result.
+The events of Freelancer are set 800 years after the events in Starlancer (a similar space game made by the same developer approximately three years earlier) although is not a direct sequel.
+The game world features a post civil war society where the losing side fled their original star system and headed for the Sirius sector instead when the war was lost.
+In total there were five colony ships sent with four ships arriving at their destination and creating their own factions upon arrival.

 Review Platform: PC